-Peter Van Doren joins us again to discuss his time on jury duty.
+Peter Van Doren joins us to discuss if Trump has actually kept his campaign promises of deregulation.

 George Selgin joins us to discuss the role that the Federal Reserve played before, during, and after the 2008 financial crisis.

 Jason Brennan elaborates on his thesis that “you possess the same right of self defense against government agents as you do against fellow civilians”.

 The curve of human progress is a jagged one, explains Marian Tupy.

 Todd Zywicki explains how the American banking system is regulated to the point where there is no room or even hope for innovation.